MiguelCardoso19/MiguelCardoso19/README.md

 **👀 About Me:**
 Formerly a welder, I am a doer who doesn't shy away from challenges.
 My journey into coding was sparked by a deep interest in technology and Web3.
 Drawing from my experiences of living independently in multiple foreign countries, I've cultivated resilience and adaptability.
-Embracing change and innovation, I am driven to explore new horizons.

 ---

 **🌐 Socials:**
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/MiguelCardoso19)
 <br>